 If the legal act in question is performed based on a gratuitous title e.g. a gift, the knowledge of debtor alone is sufficient to annul the legal act.
 For example, if the debtor gifted his assets to a friend to put them out of reach of his creditors, it is not necessary that the friend was aware that this act would prejudice the creditors of the debtor.
 However, the annulment of a gratuitous legal act will only affect the rights of the beneficiary if and to the extent that he knew or ought to have known that the rights of creditors would be adversely affected, provided that the beneficiary proves that he was not benefiting from the legal act at the time that the claim for annulment was made.

-The effect of annulment of a legal act by a prejudiced creditor, is only relative.
+Under Dutch law, the effect of annulment of a legal act by a prejudiced creditor, is only relative.
 The creditor can only seek annulment to the extent that his interests have been harmed, and the annulment has no effects beyond what is strictly necessary to remedy the adverse effects to the creditor.

 The implication of this is that the legal act remains valid against all other creditors.
 However, rights acquired by third parties by virtue of an annulled legal act (other than gratuitous acts), are not affected by such an annulment.
 With regard to a third party who has acquired property in good faith, based on a gratuitous title, an annulment by a prejudiced creditor has no effect to the extent that this third party shows that he has not as yet derived profit from the legal act at the time the property is claimed from him.

-A creditor who seeks to annul a prejudicing legal act by his debtor, must prove (among other things) the knowledge of the debtor of the prejudice and (in case the legal act was not performed based on a gratuitous title) also of the parties with whom the debtor performed the legal act.
+Under Dutch law, a creditor who seeks to annul a prejudicing legal act by his debtor, must prove (among other things) the knowledge of the debtor of the prejudice and (in case the legal act was not performed based on a gratuitous title) also of the parties with whom the debtor performed the legal act.
 In practice this onus of proof is difficult to fulfil for creditors.
 In order to alleviate the onus on prejudiced creditors, the Dutch Civil Code contains a number of (rebuttable) presumptions with regard to the knowledge (of both parties).

 There is a statutory (rebuttable) presumption that, if such a prejudicing act has been performed within one year prior to invoking the annulment, both sides know (or ought to have known) that prejudice to a creditor or creditors would be the result of the juridical act.